nuernber/Theia/docs/source/pose.rst

 =====================

 Theia contains efficient and robust implementations of the following pose and resectioning algorithms.
 We attempted to make each method as general as possible so that users were not tied to Theia data structures to use the methods.
-As such, we implemented two interfaces for each pose algorithm: a generic interface that uses primary expressions (e.g., double arrays) and an interface that utilizes the Eigen library vectors and matrices.
-If a pose algorithm does not have a generic interface, you can request an interface on the `mailing list <http://groups.google.com/group/theia-vision-library>`_
+The interface for all pose methods uses Eigen types for feature positions, 3D positions, and pose rotations and translations.

 * :ref:`section-p3p`

-* :ref:`section-five_point`
+* :ref:`section-five_point_essential_matrix`

-* :ref:`section-four_point`
+* :ref:`section-four_point_homography`

 * :ref:`section-eight_point`

 * :ref:`section-dls_pnp`

+* :ref:`section-four_point_focal_length`

+* :ref:`section-five_point_focal_length_radial_distortion`

 You can include the Pose module in your code with the following line: